 Have something you'd like to add?
 Please let us know in the comment section below.

 DDR4 Current and Future Compatibility:

-While DDR4 isn't compatible with previous generation Haswell or Broadwell CPUs it is compatible with Intel's sixth generation Skylake processors.
-In addition, it's compatible with current Haswell-e and Broadwell-e enthusiast X99 systems.
+While DDR4 isn't compatible with previous generation Haswell or Broadwell CPUs it is compatible with Intel's sixth generation Skylake and seventh generation Kaby Lake processors.
+In addition, it's compatible with current Enthusiast X99 systems and will be compatible with AM4 systems in 2017.